Matthew Bryden

 Matthew Bryden is a Canadian political analyst active in the Horn of Africa.
 He worked for several aid and political organizations in Somalia after spending some time in the region during his leave from the Canadian military in 1987.
-He served as the Coordinator for the Monitoring Group Eritrea (EMG) from 2008-2012.
-He is now a strategic security consultant at Sahan Research, a think tank based in Nairobi.
+He served as the Coordinator for the Monitoring Group Eritrea (EMG) from 2008 to 2012.
+He is a founder of Sahan, also known as Sahan Research, a think tank focused on the Horn of Africa region.
+He has also been described in the past as the director of the that organization, which is based in Nairobi.

 Early life

 Matthew Bryden was born in the UK and grew up in Canada.
 He attended Upper Canada College in Toronto, where he graduated in 1985.
 Bryden joined the Canadian Forces Reserve and became interested in African aid programs after visiting the region during a military leave in 1987.

 Career

-Bryden was hired by the Cooperative for Assistance and Relief Everywhere (CARE) program in January 1988 and the following year joined the United Nations Development Program (UNDP) in Berbera, Somalia.
+He was hired by the Cooperative for Assistance and Relief Everywhere (CARE) program in January 1988 and the following year he joined the United Nations Development Program (UNDP) in Berbera, Somalia.
 He was reassigned to Nairobi, Kenya in August 1990, when the UN evacuated non-essential staff.

 In 1992, Bryden was appointed Special Advisor to the Canadian Ambassador on Somali Affairs.
 He led the War-torn Societies Project (WSP) from 1996 to 2003 and in the two years following acted as the Horn of Africa Director for the International Crisis Group (ICG).
 From 2007 to 2008, he served as an adviser on Somali affairs for the United States Agency for International Development USAID and the US embassy.

 In 2008, Bryden was appointed Coordinator of the Monitoring Group on Somalia and Eritrea (SEMG), which monitored violations of the general and complete arms embargo introduced by United Nations Security Council Resolution 733 on 23 January 1992.
 This included reports that the United States violated the embargo when making anti-terrorist missile strikes, and an incident where two journalists were detained under suspicions of being mercenaries.
 Bryden said he considered any munitions delivered to Somalia to be a breach of the embargo.

 Bryden accused then Puntland President Abdirahman Farole and other government officials of being on the payroll of pirate gangs.
 Abdirahman Farole in turn accused Bryden of using his position at the SEMG to create inflated reports of munitions in the neighboring regions of Somaliland in order to support his interest in the secession of Somaliland.
-He noted Bryden was married to a well-connected woman from the region's dominant, Isaaq clan.
+He noted Bryden was married to a well-connected woman from the region's dominant Isaaq clan.
 Bryden stepped down from his SEMG position in mid-2012.